lkkbrian/cca-programming-electronics-spring-2018/hw/week2.md

     Piet Mondrian was one of the pioneers of 20th century abstract art; his style is [very recognizable](https://www.google.com/search?q=mondrian&client=safari&rls=en&tbm=isch&tbas=0&source=lnt&sa=X&ved=0ahUKEwjonc6SufTYAhWN0YMKHYtoCJsQpwUIIA&biw=1362&bih=940&dpr=2#imgrc=_).
 Let's copy him!

-    **Assignment**: Write code that makes an image in the style of Mondrian by drawing lines and colored rectangles.
+    **Assignment 4a**: Write code that makes an image in the style of Mondrian by drawing lines and colored rectangles.

-    **Assignment**: Do something *different*.
+    **Assignment 4b**: Do something *different*.
 Pick a particular feature of Mondrian's work, and modify it in your sketch.
 Offer your own take on Mondrian!

     **Super-bonus Challenge**: Write code that draws a **random** image in the style of Mondrian.
 That is, write a Mondrian-painting program that creates a new image in the style of Mondrian every time it's run.